Mission Spark’s principal consultants offer 40+ years of combined social sector leadership and management experience.

 Alison excels at strategic planning, business development, budgeting, grant management, and staff leadership.
 As Executive Director of a nonprofit, she led over 20 staff and 200 contractors and managed a $4 million budget.
 She has volunteered with the Peace Corps in Central America, studied in China and Spain, and holds a master’s degree in international economics from University of Denver’s Josef Korbel School of International Studies.

-Jessica focuses on marketing and managing nonprofits through mission-driven programming, fundraising event development and management, networking, grant writing and building collaborative partnerships.
+She focuses on marketing and managing nonprofits through mission-driven programming, fundraising event development and management, networking, grant writing and building collaborative partnerships.
 She also has capital campaign experience.

 Joanna specializes in research, analysis, planning, and writing.
 She blends data and narratives to improve outcomes for children and families.
 Her previous work has covered early childhood education, youth development, health and wellness, child welfare, and arts education.